 FinCEN Final Rule: New Customer Due Diligence Requirements

-The Final Rule refers to new FinCEN rules coming into effect on May 11, 2018 regarding customer due diligence (CDD) requirements.
+The Final Rule refers to new FinCEN rules with the applicability date of May 11, 2018 regarding customer due diligence (CDD) requirements.
 Under the Final CDD Rule, collecting, maintaining and reporting of beneficial ownership information is now a requirement for financial institutions.

 That is to say, as stated in the Federal Register, banks and brokers/dealers “must identify and verify the identity of the beneficial owners of all legal entity customers (other than those that are excluded) at the time a new account is opened (other than accounts that are exempted).”

 These procedures are similar in nature to Customer Identification Program (CIP) requirements for individuals, but extended to the actual beneficial owner of the entity.
 As stated by the Government Publishing Office, the “CIP must include risk-based procedures for verifying the identity of each customer to the extent reasonable and practicable.”

 As opposed to being prescriptive and stating exact requirements, these requirements call for best practices; understanding the intent of the rules, what procedures are working and effective, and how to apply those systems to your particular business.

 The big picture is that the US government wants to prevent money laundering and terrorist financing and has been modifying its laws over the years to close various loopholes.
 The Bank Secrecy Act (BSA), amended by the Patriots Act, provides authority to The Treasury to require financial institutions to record and file reports, and these powers are delegated to FinCEN.